astronomer/docs/software/create-deployment.md

     - **Airflow Version**: Select the Airflow version/ Astro Runtime version that the Deployment should run with.
     - **Executor**: Astronomer recommends starting with Local.

-3. Click **Create Deployment** and give the Deployment a few moments to be created.
-After the Deployment is created, you'll be able to access the **Settings** page of your new Deployment:
+3. Click **Create Deployment** and wait a few moments.
+After the Deployment is created, you can access the **Settings** page of your new Deployment:

    ![New Deployment Celery Dashboard](/img/software/v0.23-new_deployment-dashboard.png)